scicloj/tutorials/README.md

 By default, tutorials are experimental.
 An tutorial's author can ask to mark it as recommended.
 To agree on that, at least 2 of the group members will have to read it and feel that is fine.

-## Contributing
+## Usage

-You are invited to contribute.
-Please contact us if you wish to.

-For the tutorials you write, you can use plain Clojure code, Org-mode, etc. Jupyter will be supported soon, when its [upcoming version](https://github.com/clojupyter/clojupyter/pull/79) is available.

-We will soon add guidelines and examples for the various formats.
+### Jupyter

+- On your first use, install the Clojure jupyter kernel of [clojupyter](https://github.com/clojupyter/clojupyter) as instructed [there](https://github.com/clojupyter/clojupyter#installation).
+- Run Jupyter by `jupyter notebook`.
+- Open notebooks from the Jupyter UI at the browser.
+- For external dependencies, use clojupyter's tooling.
+See the [example](./src/drafts/clojupyter_example.ipynb).

+### Lein Jupyter
+TBD

+### Plain Clojure

+- On your first use, install Leiningen if you don't have it.
+- Run Leiningen's REPL by `lein repl` at the project directory.
+- Connect to the REPL from your favorite editor.
-For external dependencies, you can use [alembic](https://github.com/pallet/alembic).
+- For external dependencies, use [alembic](https://github.com/pallet/alembic).
 See the [example](./src/drafts/clj_example.clj).

 Everything here is under one Leiningen project.
 This should be fine for most use cases.
 If, for some reason, you need to create a separate project (e.g., using a different Clojure version), then please do so under a subdirectory.

+### Org-mode
+TBD

 ## Contact